lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

 ..  container:: justify

-    A new simple cubic lattice is defined in order to place the water molecules on it, with a distance of 3.1 Ångstroms between each water molecule.
-Note that the new lattice replaces the previous one, as LAMMPS reads a script from top to bottom.

-..  container:: justify

-    Molecules are created on the *sc 3.1* lattice by the *create_atoms* command.
+    Molecules are created on the *fcc 4.04* lattice by the *create_atoms* command.
 The
     first parameter is '0', meaning that the atom ids from the *RigidH2O.txt* file will be used.